City Council Members

 Due to political unrest in the late 1970′s, at 16 I left my country of birth and started my journey to freedom.
 I crossed two neighboring countries mostly on foot, walking over 400 miles, and I have never looked back.

-In time, I managed to make my way onto a plane that was headed to Frankfort, Germany; however, because I did not have a visa, I was not allowed to leave the terminal.
+In time, I managed to make my way onto a plane that was headed to Frankfurt, Germany; however, because I did not have a visa, I was not allowed to leave the terminal.

 After being stuck at the terminal for some time, I managed to board a plane headed to Rome, Italy.
 Within hours, I was inside the American Embassy.